Research Interests

 Influenza viruses continually accumulate genetic changes in epitopes of two major surface proteins, hemagglutinin (HA) and neuraminidase (NA), in a process called “antigenic drift.”
 Antigenic drift enables the virus to evade immune recognition, leaving previously exposed individuals susceptible to reinfection and requiring regular updates to the flu vaccine.
 Antigenic drift is expected to increase susceptibility, leading to more flu cases and in turn earlier or more severe epidemics.
 However, epidemiological evidence for the impact of antigenic drift on seasonal outbreaks is conflicting.

-In a recent eLife article (Perofsky et al. 2024), we compared experimental and sequence-based measures of A(H3N2) virus evolution in predicting regional epidemic dynamics in the US across 22 seasons (1997-2019), while also accounting for co-circulating flu viruses, prior population immunity, and vaccine-related factors.
+In a recent eLife article, we compared experimental and sequence-based measures of A(H3N2) virus evolution in predicting regional epidemic dynamics in the US across 22 seasons (1997-2019), while also accounting for the co-circulation of other flu viruses, prior population immunity, and vaccine-related factors (Perofsky et al. 2024).
 We found that evolution in both major surface proteins contributes to variability in epidemic magnitude across seasons, although viral evolution appears to be secondary to subtype interference in shaping annual outbreaks.
 When comparing the predictive performance of different evolutionary indicators, genetic changes in broad sets of epitope sites had stronger, more consistent relationships with A(H3N2) epidemic dynamics than the serological assays traditionally used to measure antigenic changes.
-We are now studying the effects of antigenic drift and prior immunity on A(H3N2) vaccine effectiveness in the US.
+As an extension of this work, we are studying the effects of antigenic drift and prior population immunity on A(H3N2) vaccine effectiveness in the U.S.

 Influenza transmission dynamics among exhibition swine in the United States Midwest